avgator/avstudio-docs/docs/avstudio-editor/4-working-with-projects/4-7-assigning-dynamic-values/4-7-assigning-dynamic-values.md

 ---
 title: "How to Assign Dynamic Values"
 sidebar_label: "Assigning Dynamic Values"
+description: "Learn how to assign dynamic values to element fields in AVstudio using the Pick Dynamic Value modal."
 sidebar_position: 7
-description: "Learn how to assign dynamic values to element fields in AVStudio using the Pick Dynamic Value modal."
 keywords:
   - avstudio
   - ui